cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter2.typ

 $ arrow.l.r(W) = 1/2 arrow.l.r(W)_("sym") + 1/2 arrow.l.r(W)_("anti")= 1/2 (arrow.l.r(W) + arrow.l.r(W)^T) + 1/2 (arrow.l.r(W) - arrow.l.r(W)^T). $<eq:strain_descomposition>

-The antisymmetric part describes a pure rotation of the solid, which is not related to the deformation of the solid, and elastic materials don't resist rotations.
+The antisymmetric part describes only rotations of the solid, which are not related to it's deformation, and elastic materials don't resist rotations.
 For this reason the symmetric part of $arrow.l.r(W)$ is given a special name: the strain tensor $arrow.l.r(epsilon)$.
 The components of the strain tensor are related to the displacements as shown below #cite(<Thorne>):

 $ epsilon_(i j) = 1/2 ((partial u_i) / (partial r_j) + (partial u_j) / (partial r_i)) $<eq:strain_tensor>